 The trunk is spacious too, with 500 liters of space, though not class leading, and with a square opening, it is easy to load things in and out of the trunk.
 Apart from the trunk, other storage spaces include a generously sized glovebox, trays in the center console with a damped covers, and a large door bins on all 4 doors.
 The rear seats can also be folded down for more space, and there is also a ski hatch in the middle seat, if you are a fool to do skiing here in our country.

 As ever, the Volvo S90 is packed with safety features to the brim, such as Volvo City Safety, which includes pedestrian detection, collision mitigation, and a host of other safety features designed to make our drivers in the chaotic city of Manila more bearable.
+Traffic is made relaxing thanks to the Adaptive Cruise Control with Stop and Go function, which like Subaru EyeSight, makes the car drive semi-autonomously.
 Making driving even a lot more bearable, especially for those who are challenged in parking, is the automatic parking feature of the S90, which can be used for parallel and reverse parking.
-Oddly enough, this feature is not equipped in the base XC90 Momentum variant.

 Despite being the base variant, the S90 is packed with features, especially for its price.
 The S90 D4 even includes an electric trunk, opening and closing on its own with a push of a button.
 Additionally, all rear facing mirrors are heated, meaning should a sudden downpour or moist morning air impair your mirror’s reflectivity, these mirrors can heat themselves up to remove unnecessary moisture.